-CRD Requirement Coverage in these guidelines (the numbers refer to the relevant paragraphs) Only to the Identified Staff (but voluntary institution-wide application is always possible) Institution-wide obligatory Only to the Identified Staff but institution-wide strongly recommended Complete neutralization designed to align incentives with the longer-term interests of the credit institution.
-Member States or their competent authorities may place restrictions on the types and designs of these instruments or ban certain instruments as appropriate.
-This point shall be applied to both the portion of the variable remuneration component deferred in line with point (i) and the portion of the variable remuneration component not deferred; At the level of Identified Staff: for those with less impact on risk profile (p) the Committee of European Banking Supervisors shall ensure the existence of guidelines to specify instruments that can be eligible as instruments within the meaning of point (o)(ii) that adequately reflect the credit quality of credit institution within the meaning of point (o); 124 NA NA (9) a substantial portion, which is at least 40% of the variable remuneration component is deferred over a period which is not less than three to five years and is correctly aligned with the nature of the business, its risks and the activities of the member of staff in question.
-Remuneration payable under deferral arrangements vests no faster than on a pro-rata basis.
-In the case of a variable remuneration component of a particularly high amount, at least 60 % of the amount is deferred.
-The length of the deferral period is established in accordance with the business cycle, the nature of the business, its risks and the activities of the member of staff in question; Identified Staff (institution-wide voluntary) Yes At institutional level: for non-complex institutions At the level of Identified Staff: for those with less impact on risk profile (r) the variable remuneration, including the deferred portion, is paid or vests 37-40 Identified Staff No
+CRD Requirement - Annex V point 23 & 24 Coverage in these guidelines (the numbers refer to the relevant paragraphs) Applicability: either Only to the Identified Staff (but voluntary institution-wide application is always possible) Only to the Identified Staff but institution- wide strongly recommended Institution-wide obligatory Neutralization institution as a going concern.
+The instruments referred to in this point shall be subject to an appropriate retention policy designed to align incentives with the longer-term interests of the credit institution.
+Member States or their competent authorities may place restrictions on the types and designs of those instruments or prohibit certain instruments as appropriate.
+This point shall be applied to both the portion of the variable remuneration component deferred in accordance with point (p) and the portion of the variable remuneration component not deferred; linked variable remuneration available At the level of Identified Staff: for those with less material impact on risk profile (q) a substantial portion, and in any event at least 40 %, of the variable remuneration component is deferred over a period which is not less than three to five years and is correctly aligned with the nature of the business, its risks and the activities of the member of staff in question.
+Remuneration payable under deferral arrangements shall vest no faster than on a pro-rata basis.
+In the case of a variable remuneration component of a particularly high amount, at least 60 % of the amount shall be deferred.
+The length of the deferral period shall be established in accordance with the business cycle, the nature of the business, its risks and the activities of the member of staff in question; 114-120 Identified Staff (institution-wide voluntary) Yes At institutional level: for non-complex institutions At the level of Identified Staff: for those with less material impact on risk profile